 - Brush up on their interview skills and create their own job search strategies

-This program is designed to help you increase your attractiveness to potential employers as we help you prepare for the full reopening of the treasury recruitment market in July, September or… whenever it eventually happens!
+The program has been designed to help treasury professionals increase their attractiveness to potential employers and help them prepare for the reopening of the treasury recruitment markets!

-We are going to support you with video content, both from existing sources and some brand-new videos we’ll be recording especially for the program.
+Each week, we set participants goals and individual challenges and supported with video content, both from existing sources and brand-new videos recorded especially for the program.

-We will host a regular weekly Zoom assessment webinar, during which we will talk through the challenges we have set and how you found them and how you have reacted.
-We will celebrate some of the wins, and then set next week’s challenge.
+We host regular weekly Zoom calls during which we will talk through the challenges we set, and we celebrate some of the wins for course members as well as setting the following weeks challenge.